MLA InSight Initiative

 The MLA InSight Initiative provides a forum for MLA leaders and participating organizations to engage in high-level, high-value dialogue on issues of common interest that impact the health information profession.

-Two in-person summits per year for 25 to 50 participants (equal representation of librarian leaders and participating organizations) held in Chicago, featuring speakers and panelists with expertise on the thematic topics for each summit.
+Two in-person summits per year for forty to fifty participants (equal representation of librarian leaders and participating organizations) held in Chicago, featuring speakers and panelists with expertise on the thematic topics for each summit.

 - White papers, professional guidelines, written standards to help advance responsible health information publishing

-- Action plans to invest in / co-create informational content
+- Action plans to invest in or cocreate informational content

 - Development of educational programs for MLA members